benkiefer/jbootvalidator/README.md

 Name | Default | Description
 -----|---------|-----------------------
-validateOnSubmit | false | should all inputs be validated before submitting the form? validationCallback | undefined | function which should be invoked after submitting a form.
+validateOnSubmit | false | should all inputs be validated before submitting the form? callback | no-op | function which should be invoked after submitting a form.
 Callback is invoked with form and event object.